 Hammer-wielding robbers smash glass cases at Wal-Mart, chase away employee

-SLIDELL - A pair of robbers made off with nearly $10,000 in electronic devices after they smashed out the glass cases at Wal-Mart and chased away an employee who tried to step in.
+SLIDELL - A pair of robbers made off with nearly $10,000 in electronic devices after they smashed out glass cases at Wal-Mart and chased away an employee who tried to intervene.

-According to the Slidell Police Department, the two suspects enter the store on Natchez Drive Monday morning and began smashing glass cases in the electronics section.
+According to the Slidell Police Department, the two suspects entered the store on Natchez Drive Monday morning and began smashing glass cases in the electronics section.

-Surveillance video from the scene shows a Wal-Mart employee attempting to intervene, but he's chased away when one of the thieves begins to threaten him with a hammer in hand.
+Surveillance video from the scene shows a Wal-Mart employee attempting to stop the two, but he's chased away when one of the thieves begins to threaten him with a hammer in hand.
 The two then ran out of the store with about $10,000 in iPads, Apple TVs, and Playstation 4 game consoles, hopping into a getaway car in the parking lot.

 The suspects are described as two black males in their 20s or 30s.
-The vehicle appeared to be a dark-colored Kia or Hyundai.
+Police say the vehicle appeared to be a dark-colored Kia or Hyundai.

 More News